-The aquatic instrument infrastructure (AIS) is located within the lake and surrounding 200 m permitted boundary.
-The instrument infrastructure consists of a profiling buoy located in the deepest zone of the lake and two sensor sets (pressure, temperature and underwater photosynthetically active radiation (PAR)) located in the nearshore zones denoted by inlets and outlets or hydrologically impacted zones.
+The AIS sensors are located within the lake and surrounding 200 m permitted boundary.
+The instrument infrastructure consists of a buoy located in the deepest zone of the lake.
+For lakes which are deep enough to stratify, periodic vertical profiles of the water columns are collected.
+Two additional sensor sets (pressure, temperature and underwater photosynthetically active radiation (PAR)) located in the nearshore littoral zones, or near inlets and outlets of flow-through lakes.
 Further infrastructure consists of a meteorological station located in the riparian zone and a suite of up to eight instrumented groundwater wells located within the 200 m permitted boundary.
-All observational sampling (AOS) takes place within the lake (Fig. 5).
+All AOS activities take place within the lake (Figure 5).